Uber app in U.S. to enable users to book COVID-19 vaccines and rental cars

-Autos & TransportationUber app in U.S. to enable users to book COVID-19 vaccines and rental cars

-Uber Technologies Inc (UBER.N) said on Wednesday it was launching new features in its app to allow U.S. customers to book COVID-19 vaccine appointments and reserve rental cars.
+(Reuters) - Uber Technologies Inc said on Wednesday it was launching new features in its app to allow U.S. customers to book COVID-19 vaccine appointments and reserve rental cars.

 The feature, which expands an Uber and Walgreens partnership announced in February, reflects the wider availability of COVID-19 vaccines in the United States, where every state has opened up vaccinations to all adults.